The process of learning mathematics

 Mathematics takes time to absorb.
 The absorption takes place as you do your written work.
 So write early and write often.

 Files and ring-binders are hopeless at learning mathematics.
-Don't collect printed notes and store them away in a file.
+Don't collect lecture notes and store them away in a file or folder on your computer.
 Air them, read them, discuss them with your friends, your supervisor, your tutor.
 Ask the lecturer questions too: he wants to share his enthusiasm with you.
 Talking mathematics makes it live.
 Then read your notes again - and then see how any remaining problems have become more transparent.

 Personal organization and work